mintnick/ESAM/README.md

  A few differences:
 * Writen in Python and Tkinter
 * Using default path, doesn't required to be in the setting directory
-* Request names from the Serenity ESI with Chinese characters
+* Request names from the Serenity ESI